kamranahmedse/developer-roadmap/src/data/roadmaps/data-engineer/data-engineer.md

 order: 4.6
 renderer: "editor"
 briefTitle: 'Data Engineer'
-briefDescription: 'Step by step guide to becoming an Data Engineer in 2025'
+briefDescription: 'Step by step guide to becoming a Data Engineer in 2025'
 title: 'Data Engineer Roadmap'
-description: 'Step by step guide to becoming an Data Engineer in 2025'
+description: 'Step by step guide to becoming a Data Engineer in 2025'
 hasTopics: true
 isNew: true
 dimensions: